-In the 1930’s, John Dillinger’s gang was on a crime spree throughout the Midwest and the FBI’s famous “G-men” were on the case.
+In the 1930’s, John Dillinger’s gang launched a crime spree throughout the Midwest and the FBI’s famous “G-men” were on the case.

 The Chicago gang frequently spent time in the bucolic town of Lake Geneva, Wisconsin, 80 miles from Chicago, and agents were keeping an eye out for their most wanted.
 In November, 1934, they had one in their sights and the Battle of Barrington ensued.